invalidCards/terrible-rsw-ideas/README.md

-# terrible-rsw-ideas
+# Terrible RSW ideas
-This is stupid
+This is stupid.
+Issues only, no code.